Fiserv/TTPPackage/README.md

 Additional information can be found here:

 [Commerce Hub Unmatched Refund](https://developer.fiserv.com/product/CommerceHub/docs/?path=docs/Resources/API-Documents/Payments/Refund-Unmatched.md&branch=main)

+An unmatched tagged refund allows a merchant to issue a refund to a payment source other than the one used in the original transaction.
+The refund is associated with the original charge request by using the Commerce Hub transaction identifier or merchant transaction identifier.
+This allows the merchant to maintain the linking of the transaction information in Commerce Hub when issuing a refund or store credit.

 [Commerce Hub Open Refund](https://developer.fiserv.com/product/CommerceHub/docs/?path=docs/Resources/API-Documents/Payments/Refund-Open.md&branch=main)

+An open refund (credit) is a refund to a card without a reference to the prior transaction.

 ```Swift
 let amount = 10.99 // amount to void